 Helping you find the right career

-Our department has a dedicated professionally qualified Senior Careers Consultant to support you.
-They offer impartial advice and guidance, together with workshops and events throughout the year.
+In addition to a dedicated professionally qualified Senior Careers Consultant to support students studying English Literature, students also take an Academic Enrichment Program in their first year focused on career skills, academic writing, and how to prepare for a future career while studying.
+Our Careers consultant also offers impartial advice and guidance, together with workshops and events throughout the year.
 Previous examples of workshops and events include:

 - Understanding Assessment Centres